raspberrypilearning/getting-started-with-guis/worksheet.md

 1. Add `Text` to the import statement (read step 1 of the "Adding widgets" section if you are not sure how to do this).

-1. **On the GUI** create a `Text` widget like this (read step 2 of the "Adding widgets" section if you are not sure where to put this code)
+1. Add a `Text` widget to the GUI (read step 2 of the "Adding widgets" section if you are not sure where to put this code)

     ```python
     welcome_message = Text(app, text="Welcome to my app")
     ```

     Here we have created a `Text` widget with the name `welcome_message`.
 The first __argument__ (in the brackets) tells the widget who its boss is!
 To be more specific, we are telling this `Text` widget that it will be controlled by the `app` object which we created earlier.
 The first argument given to any widget always tells it the name of its boss (or 'master').
-The second argument tells the widget that we want the text displayed to be "Welcome to my app".

-1. Save and run your code by pressing F5.
+1. Run your code by pressing F5.
 You should see this text displayed on your GUI.

     ![Text widget](images/app-welcome.png)

 1. Did you notice that we could tell the `Text` widget what content we wanted it to display by specifying `text="Welcome to my app"`?
-This is called a keyword argument, because we have specified the key word `text` and the value we want.
-We can specify other key word arguments too, just add them on to the end, separated by commas.
+This is called a keyword argument, because we have specified the keyword `text` and the value we want.
+We can specify other keyword arguments too, just add them on to the end, separated by commas.

     ```python
     welcome_message = Text(app, text="Welcome to my app", size=40, font="Times New Roman", color="lightblue")